weblate/ns8-samba/README.md

   folders.
 A special backward-compatible configuration is applied to shares created by the migration procedure.
 The `samba-reset-acls` command clears that special configuration, too.
 - Home directories are migrated like shared folders.
-If a shareed folder has the same name of a user, the home directory is not migrated.
+Shared folders have higher priority over home dirs: if a shared folder has the same name of a domain user, the home directory cannot be accessed.
 - Guest access does not work in NS8, because it is [not implemented by the Samba DC role](https://wiki.samba.org/index.php/FAQ#How_Do_I_Enable_Guest_Access_to_a_Share_on_a_Samba_AD_DC.3F)